MateuszStefek/kotlin-antipatterns/index.md

 - `?` explosion

-   Frivoulous `?` tend to proliferate accros the code base.
+   Frivoulous `?` tend to proliferate across the code base.
    Having multiple nullable variables defeats the main advantage of Kotlin.

 ## Solution